kresimir71/on-screen-keyboard/readme.txt

 1. Upload 'onscreenkeyboard.zip' and extract to the `/wp-content/plugins/on-screen-keyboard` directory
 or use the wordpress plugin installer
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `[oskb]` in your page at the point you wish an keyboard to appear
+1. Place `[oskb]` in your page at the point you wish a keyboard to appear

 == Frequently Asked Questions ==